We can mine and log the other planets when we get to them.

 It's a government union, which I think ought to be an oxymoron.

-I don't I don't like the idea of having to contribute to a government union every April 15th.
+I don't like the idea of having to contribute to a government union every April 15th.

 I have to pay my taxes.

-Which probably explains why they're the fastest growing and private sector unions are shrinking.
+There's something untoward, fundamental conflicts of interest with public sector unions, which probably explains why they're the fastest growing and private sector unions are shrinking.

 Well, the NEA and the Utah Education Association, how much did they throw in to defeat this?

-Was it three million or five million?
+Was it $3 million or $5 million?

-In fact, there's a case to be made they would have came out ahead per pupil spending wise because the students that grabbed the vouchers would have come from the general fund in Utah, and the government schools would have kept their money.
+In fact, there's a case to be made they would have came out ahead per pupil spending-wise because the students that grabbed the vouchers would have come from the general fund in Utah and the government schools would have kept their money.

 So that wasn't it.